100% Satisfaction Guaranteed

 Table of Contents

 Expungement is meant to offer a fresh start.
-Individuals who’ve completed their sentence, fulfilled probation, and met legal requirements can move forward without a criminal record holding them back.
+Individuals who have completed their sentence, fulfilled probation, and met all legal requirements can move forward without a criminal record holding them back.
 But for many, that promise falls short.
 Why?
 Because even after a conviction is expunged, it may still appear online through outdated databases or search results.

-In a world where employers and landlords routinely run online checks, this can mean missed opportunities, denied applications, and lingering stigma, long after the court has granted relief.
+In a world where employers and landlords routinely conduct online checks, this can result in missed opportunities, denied applications, and a lingering stigma, long after the court has granted relief.

 Expungement is a legal process that allows individuals to have a criminal conviction cleared or sealed from public view.
-Expungement applies to misdemeanors and certain felonies, depending on where the conviction occurred and whether the person has completed probation or parole.
+Expungement applies to misdemeanors and certain felonies, depending on the location of the sentence and whether the individual has completed their probation or parole.

 Expungement does not erase the record.
 Instead, it removes it from most public background checks and employer review processes.
 Law enforcement, courts, and certain government agencies may still have access to the information for legal purposes.